You are considered a transfer student if: (click here)

 • Mid-February - University Housing Application available online.

-• May 1 - FALL Enrollment deposits due to retain scholarship and opportunity to enroll.
+• May 1 - Enrollment deposits due to retain scholarship and opportunity to enroll.
 Students who deposit after May 1 are no longer guaranteed a spot in our class and risk forfeit of any scholarship they received.